NovaSaidKYs/NovaSaidKYs/README.md

 Yo! ^_^

-lets get to know about me zipzip
+lets get to know about me 👽

 My name is 'Nova'